United Healthcare Medication-Assisted Treatment (MAT) Coverage in Tennessee

 Does United Healthcare Cover MAT for Opioid Dependency?

-Yes, United Healthcare covers medication-assisted treatment for opioid use disorder.
-MAT combines prescription medications, such as buprenorphine, methadone, or naltrexone, with counseling and therapy to help manage cravings, reduce withdrawal symptoms, and support long-term recovery.
+Yes, United Healthcare medication-assisted treatment is covered for opioid use disorder.
+United Healthcare MAT combines prescription medications, such as buprenorphine, methadone, or naltrexone, with counseling and therapy to help manage cravings, reduce withdrawal symptoms, and support long-term recovery.
 Opioid recovery medication addresses the physical aspects of opioid use disorder, while therapy helps you work through the psychological and emotional factors.

 United Healthcare ensures you have access to medication-assisted treatment for opioid use disorder, whether through outpatient services or inpatient care.
-If you’re in Tennessee, you can find programs that accept United Healthcare for opioid addiction treatment at Freeman Drug and Alcohol Addiction Center.
+If you’re in Tennessee, you can find programs that accept United Healthcare for opioid addiction treatment at Freeman Recovery Center.

 What Medications Are Included in United Healthcare Coverage for Opioid Use Disorder (OUD)?